-- a. the Company's workforce being sufficiently skilled and trained so that all Bargaining Unit Work can be performed in accordance with this Agreement by Employees; and - b.
-Employees receiving sufficient training to allow for all reasonable opportunities to progress within the workforce and maximize their skills to the greatest extent possible. - 2.
+- a. the Company's workforce being sufficiently skilled and trained so that all Bargaining Unit Work can be performed in accordance with this Agreement by Employees; and - Employees receiving sufficient training to allow for all reasonable opportunities to progress within the workforce and maximize their skills to the greatest extent possible. - 2.
 Plant Training Committees - a.
 Appointment and Composition

 The Parties shall establish a Plant Training Committee at each of the Company's facilities.
 The Plant Training Committee shall be composed of three (3) Union representatives who are Employees of the Company and an equal number of Company representatives.
 The Company members of each Plant Training Committee shall include the Plant Manager, or his/her designee (who shall serve as the Company Chair).
 The Company Members of the Committee shall be selected and serve at the pleasure of the Plant Manager.
-The Union members of each Plant Training Committee shall include the Local Union President/Unit Chair (who shall serve as the Union Chair).
-The Union members of the Committee shall be selected and serve at the pleasure of the Local Union President/Unit Chair at the Plant.
+The Union members of each Plant Training Committee shall include the Local Union President/Unit Chair (who shall serve as the Union Chair), or his/her designee during temporary periods when the Local Union President is unavailable.
+The Union members of the Committee shall be selected and serve at the pleasure of the Local Union b.
+Training Coordinator

+President/Unit Chair at the Plant.